-The Central Bark Park opened to new members in summer 2015.
-The application process is currently closed, but you may still request to be added to our waitlist (see below).
-The dog park is home to approximately 250 dogs and features small dog and “other dog” areas, greenspace to play, benches and a shelter, a wooded area, dog waste stations, and a lock and key entry system.
+There are currently 300 four-legged members in Central Bark Park.
+Membership is currently full, but interested applicants are welcome to get added to the waitlist.
+The dog park features small dog and “other dog” areas, greenspace to play, benches and a shelter, a wooded area, dog waste stations, and a lock and key entry system.
 Thank you to our current sponsors: MedVet Medical & Cancer Centers for Pets, Fetch!
 Pet Care, and The Seasons of Carmel.

 Membership Fee: Membership to the Central Bark Park is $10/month.
 At time of initial registration, a $40 application fee will be assessed that will cover DNA testing through PooPrints™.
 The goal of the DNA testing is to eliminate a known problem from occurring so that the dogs, humans, and environment are all protected.
 Click here to read more on how DNA testing can mitigate un-scooped dog waste and improve cleanliness and sanitation inside the park.